rasmenis/Digital-Portfolio-Term4/MOCK INTERVIEW/Reflection_Mock Interview.md

 To complete this activity, I planned and rehearsed my answers to typical interview questions, ensuring that each response followed the CAR framework.
 I recorded myself delivering the answers, focusing on **tone, posture, and clarity**.
 After reviewing the video, I identified areas for improvement, such as **eye contact** and **pacing**, and refined my performance.
-At **Plum Systems**, I apply similar self-evaluation techniques when doing sprint reviews or demonstrating completed features, ensuring my communication is confident and concise.
+At my workplace, I apply similar self-evaluation techniques when doing sprint reviews or demonstrating completed features, ensuring my communication is confident and concise.

 ###  Result
 This activity gave me practical experience in presenting myself professionally and communicating clearly under pressure.
-I learned how to stay composed and express my ideas confidently, which has strengthened my ability to handle client discussions and technical presentations at **Plum Systems**.
+I learned how to stay composed and express my ideas confidently, which has strengthened my ability to handle client discussions and technical presentations at my workplace.